There are 2 ways to create apps in multiple languages.

 - Pros – each app includes all the languages that the app supports.

-- Cons – if a translation isn’t provided with the default content will appear, all content must be available in all languages, the app is larger because it includes all the languages although the user is only likely to use one.
+- Considerations – if a translation isn’t provided with the default content will appear, all content must be available in all languages, the app is larger because it includes all the languages although the user is only likely to use one.

 Note – Fliplet currently does not offer an automatic translation system for system or error messages therefore only the content managed within Fliplet Studio will be translated until Fliplet confirms support in apps for other languages.